SezanMert/SezanMert.github.io/_teaching/2014-spring-teaching-1.md

 location: "Ankara, Turkey"
 ---

-I have assisted with the lab sessions.
+For two semesters, I have been assisting with the lab sessions.
 Also, I prepared and conducted recitation hours.

 Heading 1
 ======